vyoung831/Mintee/doc/Development/development-principles.md

 # View development

 ## Navigation
-Every view in Mu declares a `NavigationView` to prepare for additional navigation if decided upon by UI/UX.
+Every view in Mintee declares a `NavigationView` to prepare for additional navigation if decided upon by UI/UX.

 ## Accessibility
 Accessibility is only used for identifying UI elements for UI testing.
-To ensure consistent user experience and test coverage, Mu doesn't currently use any accessibility attributes other than identifiers.
+To ensure consistent user experience and test coverage, Mintee doesn't currently use any accessibility attributes other than identifiers.

 # Notable components